 Cultural Heritage

 Through research, documentation, and community education, we work to preserve the protocols, languages, rituals, and governance systems that define African kingships.
-This is not nostalgia.
-It is the foundation on which self-governing communities are built.
+All projects must demonstrate a tangible, documented contribution to the preservation, revitalisation, or integration of African heritage, Nguni cultural practice, and indigenous knowledge systems.

 “...not all solutions will come from politicians or experts.
 Traditional leadership is the pillar of the African continent and mustn’t be sidelined.”